 - The existing work being used is cited and the citation includes the source of the original work and the name of the author or creator if their name is available.

 - The use of the existing work does not substantially adversely affect the copyright owner of the existing work, financially or otherwise.

 - If the means to play a video or audio format no longer exists and there is no commercial copy available, a copy may be made in a different format to protect the original for preservation purposes.
-This means that as long as you can purchase VHS players, VHS is a valid format and you are not permitted to copy material from VHS to DVD without permission from the producer or distributor.
+This means that as long as you can purchase video home system (VHS) players, VHS is a valid format and you are not permitted to copy material from VHS to digital video disc (DVD) without permission from the producer or distributor.
 Assuming that the program has public performance rights associated with it, those rights would be format-specific, meaning that you would need to purchase public performance rights again if you shift the format of the material.

 For information on exceptions specific to copying in libraries, archives and museums, please see our Exceptions in the Copyright Act page.

-If your use of a copyright-protected work is not covered by an existing license or an exception in the Copyright Act, such as the Fair Dealing exception, you have the option of seeking permission directly from the copyright owner.
+If your use of a copyright-protected work is not covered by an existing license or an exception in the Copyright Act, such as the fair dealing exception, you have the option of seeking permission directly from the copyright owner.
 Usually, the creator of a work is the first copyright owner of that work.
-However, ownership of copyright may be transferred to another individual or entity (e.g., to a publisher).
+However, ownership of copyright may be transferred to another individual or entity (for example, to a publisher).

 For step-by-step instructions about acquiring copyright permission, please see our getting permission from a copyright owner page.